wildhamster26/Luo/README.md

 ## Description

-A social network for fruit & vegetables. :)
+A community marketplace for renting stuff. :)

 ## Technologies used